omar0alaa/OCR_A/README.md

-# Arabic OCR Web App
+# Arabic/English OCR Web App

 This is a simple web application for extracting Arabic text from images using OCR (Optical Character Recognition).